Ultraviolet-812/Kinetics/README.md

 # Kinetics
 Welcome to the Physics Team!
 This is the kinetics repository where you can (and you should ONLY) create calculators/simulations related to kinetics.
 Our primary language is Python (3.10 or 3.11) If you prefer coding with other languages, please leave me a note before you start.
-Learn about physics before you start.
+Learn about physics before you start.\n
 Physics library (without exercises): https://www.khanacademy.org/science/physics Middle School Physics: https://www.khanacademy.org/science/ms-physics (Make sure you understand everything here) High School Physics: https://www.khanacademy.org/science/high-school-physics (Make sure you understand at least 3 units here)